First Kid: Plot

 After that, Secret Service agents bust the school dance and retrieve Luke.
 Simms is fired and not allowed to speak with Luke, who is crushed that his friend has apparently "abandoned" him.
 Luke, under house arrest and with a homing device attached to him, receives advice from an online friend, Mongoose12, on how to escape the White House and meet him at a local mall.
 Luke agrees, but it is revealed that Mongoose12 was in fact former agent Woods, who abducts him.
 When Luke goes missing, Simms is given another chance to protect him.
-With the help of his friend and former colleague Harold (a paraplegic who owns a spy shop), he quickly tracks Luke to the mall.
+With the help of his friend and former colleague Harold (a paraplegic who owns a spy shop), he quickly tracks Luke to the mall using a tracking device Simms had discreetly planted on him.

 In a standoff, Woods says he was originally planning on returning Luke to the President so he could be a hero and get his job back, but now he wants to kill him instead, blaming Luke for making him lose his job, and even his wife.
 Woods tries to shoot Simms, but he takes cover and once Woods is out of bullets, Simms brings him down with a right uppercut.
 As other agents arrive, Woods tries to shoot Luke with a back-up revolver, but Simms jumps in front of Luke, causing him to take the intended bullet in his arm.
 Woods is also shot, subdued, and arrested by other arriving Secret Service agents for abduction, assault, discharging a firearm in a public place unlawfully, and attempted murder.

 Simms is offered Presidential duty, which he declines in order to stay with Luke full time.
 This means he can also spend more time with Luke's biology teacher, with whom he has formed a romantic relationship.